Aches, Pain, Fever (cont.)

 Axillary temperatures are not as accurate as rectal or oral measurements, and these generally measure 1 degree lower than a simultaneously obtained oral temperature.

 - Place the tip of the digital thermometer in a child's armpit.

-- Leave in place about one minute or until one hears a beep to check a digital reading.
+- Leave the thermometer in place about one minute or until one hears a beep to check a digital reading.

 Measuring fever by eardrum temperature

 Tympanic (ear) thermometers must be placed correctly in a child's ear to be accurate.
 Too much earwax can cause the reading to be incorrect.